RaspberryPiFoundation/python-curriculum/en-GB/team-chooser/index.md

 	![screenshot](images/team-print-players.png)

-+ You can get to individual items in the list by adding its position in square brackets after the variable name.
++ You can get to an item in the list by adding its position in square brackets after the variable name.

 	The first item in the list is at __position 0__.
+This is different to Scratch, which starts at position 1.

 	![screenshot](images/team-print-players-index.png)

 ## Save Your Project {.save}

 ## Challenge: Adding more players { .challenge}
 Can you add more players to your list?
-You can add as many players as you like, but make sure that there are an even number of players.
+You can add as many players as you like, but make sure that there is an __even__ number of players.

 You can also change the names of the first 2 players if you prefer.